spitfiresb/CS-211/Project03_FiveTwelve/README.md

 This independence is the point of MVC organization.

-## What students must program
+## What I Programmed

-Although there is a lot of code to add to the skeleton, a fair amount of it is given to you in [the HOWTO document](doc/HOWTO.md).
-The main thing you have to design on your own are the loops that move each tile in turn, in the correct order.
+While the project came with a fair amount of skeleton code, I was responsible for key elements of the game logic.
+The most critical part was designing the loops that move each tile in the correct order and handle merging behavior.
+These loops ensure the tiles move according to the game rules, whether it’s a right, left, up, or down movement.